[News from Shikoku] Introducing our new members who moved from Kyoto!

 ⇒ Because I'm sensitive to light and prefer dark places.

-⇒ Because no matter how old I get, I'm always interested in growing from "myself yesterday."
+⇒ Because no matter how old I get, I'm always very interested in whether I've grown more than "yesterday's

 Mizusawa-san, you love reading, what books do you recommend?